-A hugely inflated estimate of a supposedly growing elephant population, with figures as high as 237000 elephants, was used by the Botswana government last year during the community stakeholders’ consultation process.
+A hugely inflated estimate of a supposedly growing elephant population, with figures as high as 237,000 elephants, was used by the Botswana Government last year during the community stakeholders’ consultation process.
 Since the handing over of the Social Dialogue Report, a more accurate number of 130,000 elephants is suddenly being used by the government and associated media.

 “Nor will introducing a legal trade of ivory and other elephant products, which flies in the face of Botswana’s commitments as a founding member of the Elephant Protection Initiative.”

-A carrying capacity of 54000 elephants is widely quoted to justify the government’s argument, along with wild and unsupported claims from the hunting fraternity that Botswana’s elephant population is 10-20 times larger than the country’s actual carrying capacity, creating major threats to its wildlife conservation.
+A carrying capacity of 54,000 elephants is widely quoted to justify the government’s argument, along with wild and unsupported claims from the hunting fraternity that Botswana’s elephant population is 10-20 times larger than the country’s actual carrying capacity, creating major threats to its wildlife conservation.

 Botswana’s international reputation as a prime photographic tourism destination will come under threat, if the Social Dialogue Report is accepted by the Masisi government.
-Turning one of Africa’s iconic species into canned pet food has provoked international condemnation and the proposals have already been renamed “Botswana’s Blood Law” by conservation spokesperson and lodge owner Dereck Joubert.
+Turning one of Africa’s iconic species into canned pet food has created international condemnation and the proposals have already been renamed as “Botswana’s Blood Law” by conservation spokesperson and lodge owner Dereck Joubert.